Para (Special Forces): Operation Cactus 1988, Maldives

-With the capture of Maldives, an island nation off the south western coast of India, on 3 November 1988 by the People's Liberation Organisation of Tamil Eelam (PLOTE) mercenaries, the army turned to the 50 (Independent) Parachute Brigade to carry out an airborne/air attempt transported operation to liberate the country and return power to the legal government.
+With the capture of Maldives, an island nation off the southwestern coast of India, on 3 November 1988 by the People's Liberation Organisation of Tamil Eelam (PLOTE) mercenaries, the army turned to the 50 (Independent) Parachute Brigade to carry out an airborne/air attempt transported operation to liberate the country and return power to the legal government.
 This operation had 6 Para spearheading the mission.
 6 Para flew in on 4 November 1988 in a fleet of IL-76, An-32 and An-12 transport aircraft.
 One team rescued the president, another took over the airfield, and a third rescued Maldivian security personnel besieged in the National Security Service HQ.
 Later 7 Para and part of 17 Para Field Regiment were also deployed to the Maldives.
 When mercenaries tried to escape by sea along with hostages, they were intercepted by the Indian Navy.
-Thus, 6 Para, and the 17 Para Field Regiment conducted the first-ever international intervention by the Indian Army without any loss of life.
+Thus, 6 Para and the 17 Para Field Regiment conducted the first-ever international intervention by the Indian Army without any loss of life.